ph0rque/label-verifier/README.md

 1. Push your code to GitHub
 2. Import the project in [Vercel](https://vercel.com/new)
-3. Set the root directory to `treasury-label-verifier`
+3. Set the root directory to `app`
 4. Deploy

 Vercel will automatically: